eddytwist/marketplace-api/README.md

 - HikariCP

 The project hasn't finished yet.
-It is in stage of refactoring Java EE stack to Hibernate and Spring Framework than.
+It is in stage of refactoring the Java EE stack to Hibernate and Spring Framework.